When to Fire Mr./Ms. Wrong: Knowing When to Cut Ties in Executive Recruitment

 Weekly Benchmarks for Sustainable Performance

-In my experience, setting weekly performance targets with daily checkpoints works well.
+Many successful firms have found that setting weekly performance targets with daily checkpoints works well.
 Daily expectations can create pressure, but achieving weekly goals provides flexibility while maintaining accountability.
-This approach allows recruiters to manage their time effectively while still meeting the firm’s recruitment strategy.
+This approach allows recruiters to manage their time effectively while still meeting your firm’s recruitment strategy.

 A Real-Life Lesson on Expectations

-I once hired a recruiter tasked with making 80 outbound calls per day.
-On her first day, she made 75, then left for the day.
-The next morning, I called her in to ask why she stopped short of 80.
-She shrugged, saying 75 was “close enough.”
-I explained that if my own role depended on hitting a target, I would exceed it to demonstrate commitment.
-Unfortunately, I had to let her go.
-While she was surprised, her coworkers weren’t, and it underscored the importance of meeting established expectations.
+A recruiter was once hired with the clear expectation of making 80 outbound calls per day.
+On her first day, she made 75 and then left for the day.
+When asked the next morning why she stopped short of the goal, she simply replied that 75 was “close enough.”
+We explained that if their own role depended on hitting a target, they would exceed it to demonstrate commitment.
+Unfortunately, the decision was made to let her go.
+While she was surprised, her coworkers were not—highlighting the importance of meeting established expectations.

 Setting these straightforward, quantifiable goals removes ambiguity from the process.
 Employees clearly understand that their performance is within their control, and when these expectations are not met, the decision to part ways is clear.